RenatoSouzaAN/RenatoSouza-back-end-mvp/README.md

 ## About

 This back-end API manages market products and supports user authentication with Auth0.
 It's built with Flask and supports operations like adding, updating, and deleting products.
 Admin functionality is also included for managing users.
-It works alongside a separate front-end, linked below.
+It works alongside a separate front-end, linked above.

 ## Features